A semi-potential for finite and infinite sequential games: Termination in finite games

-\begin{corollary} The collective lazy improvement terminates for all games iff all preferences are acyclic, in which case the number of sequential lazy improvement steps is at most $(h-1)\cdot (l-1)$ where $h$ bounds the cardinality of the preference chains and $l$ is the number of leaves. \end{corollary}
+\begin{corollary}[Strengthen Corollary~\ref{cor:all-acycl} with bounds] The lazy improvement terminates for all games iff all preferences are acyclic, in which case the number of sequential lazy improvement steps is at most $(h-1)\cdot (l-1)$ where $h$ bounds the cardinality of the preference chains and $l$ is the number of leaves. \end{corollary}